Revival (Eminem album): Release

 The lead single, "Walk on Water", was first performed by Eminem at the 2017 MTV Europe Music Awards on November 12, 2017, with co-producer and writer Skylar Grey on vocals.
 Both performed the song and a medley of "Stan" / "Love the Way You Lie" on Saturday Night Live on November 18.

 The album release date was teased multiple times.
 On November 28, 2017, the release date of the album was announced to be December 15 via both Dr. Dre's and Eminem's social media accounts, while also revealing the fake drug campaign of the record.
 On December 5, Eminem shared a complete list of all the tracks featuring on his album via his Instagram account.
 The list features a total of 19 tracks, including an interlude track to Revival, featuring artists such as Phresher, Ed Sheeran, Skylar Grey, Alicia Keys, X Ambassadors, Pink and Kehlani.

 On December 7, 2017, the album cover was revealed and projected onto a Detroit building.
 That night, the song "Untouchable" was released and a pre-order was set up on iTunes.
 Billboard's Tatiana Cirisano listed the cover as one of the worst of 2017, dubbing it "provocative but undeniably cringeworthy".

+On December 13, 2017, two days before the album's release date, Revival was leaked online.